 Moving was a fact of life as we had lived in

 ten residences by the time I was ten.
 This meant an assortment of schools, both

 Lawn School in Darien, Connecticut for three years where I earned my

 high school diploma.
 This was a innovative co-educational boarding school, but

 not really a "prep" school in the usual sense of that term.
 It was an

 After a failed attempt to earn my bachelor's degree at the University of Chicago,

 I volunteered for the draft.
 I spent two years in the U.S. Army as an Artillery

-I am married to Cecelia Ann Hardesty of Dayton, Ohio, and have two
+I was married to Cecelia Ann Hardesty of Dayton, Ohio who passed away in 2014, and

 COURSES I AM TEACHING